 The included hardware mounts are easy to install and are high-quality.
 It also comes with two fishing rod holders.

 You can inflate the pontoons with your mouth, which is inefficient, so you may want to invest in a hand pump.

 Fits kayaks and canoes

 Slows your kayak down

-Scotty kayak outrigger is excellent for folks who want to stand up and fish.
-This is one of the best outriggers for kayaking because they are durable, easy to inflate, and stabilize the kayak very well.
+Scotty kayak outrigger system is excellent for folks who want to stand up and fish.
+This is one of the best outriggers for kayaking because they are durable, easy to inflate and stabilize the kayak very well.

 Lixada Kayak PVC Inflatable Outrigger

 - Fits kayaks and canoes